sagemath/sagewiki_to_gh-2022-10-10/sage-mode.md

 '''Warning!'''
 This is alpha code.
 This might fail horribly and is not (yet) easily customizable.

-Version 0.5 adds Matthias Meulien's sage-view.el and adds sage-rerun, and C-u sage-build, as requested by Nicolas Thierry.
+Version 0.5 adds Matthias Meulien's sage-view.el and adds sage-rerun, and C-u sage-build, as requested by Nicolas Thiery.

 [[attachment:sage-mode-0.5.spkg]]